 So here’s the 101 — from what I know and what I’ve experienced.

-As alwayssss, I’m not a professional, these are my views and experiences, and I recommend seeking out professional advice if this is something you’re interested in pursuing.
+As alwayssss, I’m not a professional.
+These are my views and experiences and I recommend seeking out professional advice if this is something you’re interested in pursuing.

-our sexuality,
+sexuality,

 performance anxiety,